 Badger Maps is a Software as a Service company with a mission to enable field sales people to sell more.
-I interned with them as a User Experience Design Associate.
-The projects I worked on are largely self-initiated.
-I enjoyed the creative freedom I had in identifying areas of improvement, proposing solutions to my team, and working with different members and teams to see each one of the projects come to life.
+I joined as an Experience Design Associate for three months, primarily evaluating the company's AI/ML map-based application to find pain points and identify areas to drive activation.
+I conducted analyses to identify areas of improvement, then proposed solutions to my team, and worked with different members and teams to see each one of the projects come to life.
+The in-application design projects I worked on are bound by an NDA, so the projects depicted below are external facing.

 MAIN PROJECTS WORKED ON

-There were no guidelines for how to visually communicate the Badger Maps brand.
-As a result, the design assets made throughout the last 8 years lacked consistency and cohesiveness.
+There were no guidelines for how to visually communicate the Badger Maps brand or a set of shared components and layouts (design system) to help build products faster.
+As a result, the design assets made throughout the last 8 years lacked consistency and cohesiveness across platforms.

 I created a set of brand guidelines for the company.
 As part of the rebrand of visual content, I also made templates for standard uses and accompanying color palettes.
 I learned to adapt my design templates for different platforms such that non-designers in the company of all experience levels can easily learn to use them.
 I looked at the company's needs and developed a content organization for the Brand Guidelines project: Brand strategy, company values, and marketing team goals and measures of success